 Long before the winter holidays arrive, seasonal suppliers are already prepping their supply chains to handle the uptick in demand.
 But without a warehousing and fulfillment strategy that is tailored to fit seasonal requirements, companies lose out on significant portions of their revenue due to year-round storage and inventory management costs.
-With this in mind, how does on-demand warehousing and fulfillment enable seasonal suppliers to avoid unnecessary expenses while still meeting demand?
+With this in mind, how does on-demand warehousing and fulfillment enable seasonal suppliers to avoid unnecessary expenses while still capitalizing on their peak season?

 Seasonal Suppliers Face Unique Demand Cycles.
 There are many industries today that experience a definitive busy season.
 These periods of heightened customer demand usually fall around a major holiday such as Christmas, Valentine’s Day, or Halloween.
 In industries like retail, these busy seasons can account for 30%+ of annual revenues in just 2-3 months.